Advocate for Bali's disadvantaged communities & Co-founder of SoleFamily

 Tell us your story – how did you get here?

-After two decades in the UK and Japanese fashion industry, following ten years in Shanghai, I arrived in Bali in 2009 intending to relax in retirement.
+After three decades in Shanghai, the UK and the Japanese fashion industry, I arrived in Bali in 2009 intending to relax in retirement.
 However, the first thing I did was project manage a 15-month initiative sponsored by the Rotary Club of Seminyak to build 20 wells in East Sumba.
 This gave water to over 2,000 people, as well as fruit and vegetables using the spillage from the wells.

 In 2011, together with a couple of friends, we called ourselves the ‘Solemen’ and I completed two much-publicised 535km barefoot walks hosting health checks and workshops around Bali in order to establish credibility.
 Over the next decade I walked barefoot in Singapore, Hong Kong, California and in the deepest winter in the UK where I was featured on national television.
 During my second barefoot walk in 2012, I was operated on on a school desk for a serious foot injury, resulting in me being forced to complete the walk on crutches.

 In June 2015, the Governor of Bali, Mangku Made Pastika, announced himself as Solemen’s ‘Pelindung’ at a fundraising event at Hard Rock Hotel Kuta.
-Sarah and I are both really proud and honoured since then to have become passionate and tireless ‘volunteer’ leaders of Solemen, dedicating our lives to those in need in Bali whilst putting smiles on the faces of so many.
+Sarah and I are both really proud and honoured since then to have become passionate and tireless ‘volunteer’ leaders of Solemen (now SoleFamily), dedicating our lives to those in need in Bali whilst putting smiles on the faces of so many.

-This year we celebrate the 10th anniversary of our Outreach programmes.
-Solemen now holistically assists more than 3,000 people of all ages around Bali.
+This year we celebrate the 11th anniversary of our Outreach programmes.
+SoleFamily now holistically has assisted more than 800 families and people of all ages around Bali.

 What accomplishment are you most proud of?

 There are so many – Solemen’s successes are legendary!
 All thanks to cleverly crafted projects and programmes.
-For starters, I’m proud Solemen has ended pasung for 52 people by freeing them from incarceration in cages, or being chained up.
-[Pasung describes the seclusion and restraint of people with mental illness].
-Solemen has also managed to rehabilitate all those released and reintegrate them back into their local community.
+For starters, I’m proud Solemen ended pasung for 52 people by freeing them from incarceration in cages, or being chained up.
+(Pasung describes the seclusion and restraint of people with mental illness).
+Solemen also managed to rehabilitate all those released and reintegrate them back into their local community.
 Our next challenge is to finally end pasung in Bali.

-I’m proud we have built our Outreach programmes; our mobile Solemen Outreach team is now a rapid-response team deployed all over Bali to care for the many cases of sick, poor and destitute people who need immediate intervention and care but lack the financial means to seek medical assistance.
+I’m proud we have built our Outreach programmes; our mobile SoleFamily outreach team is now a rapid-response team deployed all over Bali to care for the many cases of sick, poor and destitute people who need immediate intervention and care, but lack the financial means to seek medical assistance.
 Our team is non-stop on the road to help bring hope and solutions.

 This tireless work is to combat the scourge of malnutrition and extreme poverty, as well as the endemic, untreated and far-advanced diseases or unassisted disabilities that result in people being locked up or chained like animals, suffering from undiagnosed mental illness.
 We also assist people with absolutely no access to medical care or who live in acute poverty and destitution – all these conditions are daily fare for the team.

-I’m also proud to have created friendships across the island that allow me to share the Solemen journey.
+I’m also proud to have created friendships across the island that allow me to share Solemen, and now, the SoleFamily journey.
 Solemen’s reputation has grown as one of the most respected and reputable health NGOs in Bali, which includes our successful Outreach programmes, medical intervention, food aid, education to benefit the sick, the poor, the disabled, and the marginalised in Bali.
-I am proud that our overheads are pro rata among the lowest in Bali, probably helped by the fact that both Sarah Chapman and I never having taken a salary during the last ten years.
+I am proud that our overheads are pro rata among the lowest in Bali, probably helped by the fact that both Sarah Chapman and I have never taken a salary over the last 11 years.

-I am especially proud that 2022 is the 10th anniversary of Solemen’s Outreach programme, ‘Changing Lives in Bali’.
+I am especially proud that 2023 is the 11th anniversary of the outreach programme, ‘Changing Lives in Bali’.

 What impact have you made in Bali?

 To date, we have helped over 3,000 patients with their families.
-We have provided freedom for 52 people in pasung and have helped ‘hidden’ or ‘unspoken’ topics come out into the light and be ok to talk about, like mental health issues.
-Our Heart Children initiatives have helped set children up for surgeries not available in Bali, while our Care & Recovery Centre makes it possible for people to stay in a safe, comfortable and convenient environment before, during and immediately after undergoing treatments at local hospitals.
+We have provided freedom for 54 people in pasung with mental health issues.
+Our Heart Children initiatives have helped set children up for surgeries not available in Bali, while our Finns Care & Recovery Centre makes it possible for people to stay in a safe, comfortable and convenient environment before, during and immediately after undergoing treatments at local hospitals.
 Solemen’s mental health programme has also been phenomenally successful, while our food distribution programme keeps malnourishment and hunger at bay for the destitute poor.
 We’ve given hope and faith to so many families who were lost and had all but given up hope for help.

 What do you love most about Bali?